mikepfrank/GLaDOS/src/README.md

 "GLaDOS" is an acronym for the "**General Lifeform's automated Domicile Operating System.**" (At least, until I think of a better meaning for the acronym.)
 It is an operating environment for use by text-based AI systems.
 The present directory contains the Python source code for the GLaDOS system.

-*[n.b.--Please note that there is no particular relation between this facility and the fictional AI named GLaDOS from the Portal video game series.]*
+*[n.b. -- Please note that there is no particular relation between this facility and the fictional AI named GLaDOS from the Portal video game series.]*

 ## Top-level files